 For people who experience cardiac arrest, when the heart suddenly stops beating, Baptist's Emergency Room is equipped to offer therapeutic hypothermia, a therapy that nearly triples the rate of survival after cardiac arrest.
 The therapy, which involves cooling the body's core temperature to 89ºF, may be initiated by paramedics in the field after they restart the heart.
 Paramedics and physicians communicate about the patient's condition while the patient is being transported, and the therapy continues after the patient is brought to Baptist.
 Because time is critical for these patients, Baptist provides a Cardio Helipad for quick access via helicopter where necessary.

 As a community hospital, Baptist actively engages in educating people throughout the metro Jackson areas about what to do in a medical emergency, including heart attacks.
-Community seminars, including topics such as Cardiopulmonary Resuscitation (CCR), are offered free of charge.
+Community seminars, including topics such as Cardiopulmonary Resuscitation (CPR), are offered free of charge.

 What can we help you find?